 The answer is that the Ivory soap bar has air whipped into it during the manufacturing process.
 Therefore, the final product contains numerous tiny air bubbles.
 All the air bubbles work together to make the soap less dense than water, allowing the soap bar to float.

-The same air bubbles are what makes the Ivory soap bar expand in the microwave.
+The same air bubbles are what make the Ivory soap bar expand in the microwave.
 Similar to what happens when you heat up popcorn kernels, the air bubbles contain tiny droplets of water.
 When you heat the soap, the water vaporizes and causes the trapped air to expand.

 At the same time, the heat from the microwave causes the soap itself to soften, allowing the expanding gas to push the soap outward.